thiagodalladea/thiagodalladea/README.md

    Feel free to know a little more about me!
 </h2>

-- I’m currently majoring Infromation Systems at ICMC - USP
+- I’m currently majoring Information Systems at ICMC - USP
 - Learning Python and C++ technologies

 ### Languages: